View current course offerings at the Office of the Registrar.

 GHSD 6010 Comparative Health Systems (2) This course will cover a set of common indicators for monitoring progress towards stronger and more resilient health systems.
 Health systems of seven different countries will be presented to illustrate the diversity of global systems.
 The course will build on the World Health Organization’s six pillars to health system strengthening, with emphasis on linkages among different blocks of the system and the effects of the reforms on system-wide outcomes.
 Students will also learn about the performance measures of health systems using the six building-blocks of a modern healthcare system.
 Faculty: J. Wisniewski.
 Offered: Spring.
 Prerequisite(s): None.

 GHSD 6030 Health Systems, Management and Policy (3) This course provides a comprehensive survey of the U.S. health care system, health care policy and management principles useful in the public health setting.
 Selected topics include: comparative health systems, the U.S. health care system (both public & private sectors), the legal and ethical bases for public health, the public policy-making process, and management principles of strategic planning, marketing, and project management, among others.
 Though this course focuses primarily on the American health care system, consistent with our global focus, it also examines several international health care systems, uses a variety of global examples, and teaches principles applicable to non-profit, non-governmental, and for-profit organizations.
-Faculty: J. Steinberg.
+Faculty: A. Mora, J. Steinberg.
 Offered: Every Semester.
 Prerequisite(s): Non-MHA Students only.

 GHSD 6050 Health System Concepts (3) This course introduces students to the historical development, current structure, operation, and future direction of the U.S. health care system.
 The primary topics include public health activity and health care delivery systems, the factors that determine allocation of health care resources, and the relationship of health care costs to benefits.
 Students learn to assess organized efforts to influence health delivery and policy formulation, the impact of these efforts on leaders of health care organizations, and the role of societal values and individual behaviors on health system performance, reform efforts, and the health status of our population.
 Class time is devoted to open discussion of these complex and value-laden issues.
 Faculty: A. Mora, C. Campbell.
 Offered: Fall.
 Prerequisite(s): None.